 More About Quick Breathing

-Between 25% and 50% of Americans chronically breathe quickly and shallowly, a condition known as “hyperventilation syndrome”.
-Quick breathing can worsen pre-existing conditions such as PTSD, depression, pain, diabetes, asthma, COPD (Chronic Obstructive Pulmonary Disease), and high blood pressure.
-Also, because quick breathing delivers less oxygen to the cells, it has especially severe effects on the most oxygen-hungry organ—the brain, contributing to confusion, headaches, and neurological problems.
+Dysfunctional breathing seems to be epidemic in the U.S., especially rapid and shallow breathing, known as “hyperventilation syndrome”, which may affect as much as 25% of Americans.
+(Fried R 1993; Boulding R 2016) Quick breathing can worsen pre-existing conditions such as PTSD, depression, pain, diabetes, asthma, COPD (Chronic Obstructive Pulmonary Disease), and high blood pressure.
+Also, because quick breathing delivers less oxygen to the cells, it has especially severe effects on the most oxygen-hungry organ—the brain, contributing to confusion, headaches, and neurological disease.

 The most common cause of hyperventilation is stress.
 The average at-rest breathing rate in the US is about 17 breaths per minute.
 During panic attacks and various disease conditions, this can rise to more than 20 breaths per minute.
 This is often called normal, but it is not.
 A relaxed person who is able to control their biological and mental reactions to stress breathes about 7 breaths per minute when at rest.
 But this is increasingly rare.